Honoring our legacy: Commemorating Belgium’s World War II liberation

 |0

-This work, Honoring our legacy: Commemorating Belgium’s World War II liberation [Image 6 of 6], by Richard Komurek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Honoring our legacy: Commemorating Belgium’s World War II liberation, by Richard Komurek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: Editor's Note: The following story is a part of USAG Benelux’s “Honoring our Legacy” series in which we tell stories of World War I, World War II, the formation of the North Atlantic Treaty Organization (NATO) and alliance achievements throughout the decades